 If you take the JR Chuo Line from Shinjuku station, it takes only 4 minutes to get to Nakano area.
 It has developed rapidly over the last few decades with a number of new facilities and local shopping streets around the station.
 Nakano Sunmall Shopping Street is conveniently accessible from the north exit of Nakano station, which stretches 224 meters with many small shops.
 Walk through the lively shopping arcade until you reach Nakano Broadway, a large shopping complex including grocery store, residential floors, and food spots.
-It is also widely recognized as a new center of Japanese pop culture with interesting shops selling Anime or Manga-related products!
+It a popular place for (international) visitors to witness some of the Japanese pop culture with interesting shops selling Anime or Manga-related products.

 8. Ultraman Shotengai